 Steve Sakoman: Father of the Newton

-The Newton was the brainchild of an Apple engineer named Steve Sakoman.
+The Newton was the brainchild of Apple engineer Steve Sakoman.
 Passionately dedicated to handheld computing, Sakoman previously built the HP 110, the world’s first battery-powered portable MS-DOS PC, while at Hewlett-Packard in the 1980s.

 He started the Apple skunkworks project that became the Newton in 1987.
 It quickly grew unwieldy.
 Sakoman began adding to his product wish list all the cutting-edge handheld computing technology showing up in research labs.
 This included a touch-sensitive screen, handwriting recognition, a hard disk, a sizable battery and an infrared port that would allow Newtons to communicate with one another.
 (Bear in mind that all of this was in the late 1980s!)